RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

 - Only exposes the private endpoint instead of the entire application VPC network.

-- Allows producer (Redis Cloud VPC) and consumer (application VPC) CIDR IP addresses to overlap.
+- Allows producer (Redis Cloud VPC) and consumer (application VPC) CIDR ranges to overlap.

 - Has slightly higher network latency than VPC peering due to load balancing requirements.